-3. Inspect the exterior of your foundation for cracks: If there is a lot of rain, it will find it’s way in to your basement or crawlspace via cracks.
-Keeping an eye out for new cracks and addressing them promptly will make a huge different.
+3. Inspect the exterior of your foundation for cracks: If there is a lot of rain, it will find its way into your basement or crawl space via cracks.
+Keeping an eye out for new cracks and addressing them promptly will make a huge difference.

 4. Make sure that the grading around your home moves down and away from the foundation: This is just purely a way to ensure water flows down and away from the foundation of your home.

-1. Have a sump pump/battery backup installed: Matthews recommends a sump pump be installed in homes in areas that see a lot of rain, flooding.
-A battery back up will ensure that when power is out your pump keeps on functioning.
-We install complete waterproofing systems, and have a page on our website with waterproofing costs listed, so you can get an idea of what it would take to get you setup with a great sump pump, pit, basin, and battery backup solution.
+1. Have a sump pump/battery backup installed: Matthews Wall Anchor & Waterproofing recommends a sump pump be installed in homes in areas that see a lot of rain, flooding.
+A battery backup will ensure that when the power is out your pump keeps on functioning.
+We install complete waterproofing systems and can you set up with a great sump pump, pit, basin, and battery backup solution.

-2. Install a vapor barrier: Vapor barriers keep out water, and prevent other problems attributed to moisture and dampness.
-Prevent mold, mildew, critter infestations and more with a quality vapor barrier from Matthews Wall Anchor.
+2. Install a vapor barrier: Vapor barriers keep out water and prevent other problems attributed to moisture and dampness.
+Prevent mold, mildew, critter infestations and more with a quality vapor barrier from Matthews Wall Anchor & Waterproofing.

 3. Investigate drainage options for the interior of your home: These can work in conjunction with the exterior drainage we install.
-Again, we provide free estimates and can find a solution for your very specific water problem.
+Again, we provide free estimates and can find an interior drainage solution for your specific water problem.

 These are just a few tips that might help you when it comes to wet basements.
-Our goal is to provide the very best waterproofing solutions in Pennsylvania, Ohio, and parts of West Virginia which is our service area.
-For a dry zone in our service area, you won’t find a better, more dedicated team than Matthews Wall Anchor.
+Our goal is to provide the very best waterproofing solutions in Pennsylvania, Ohio, and parts of West Virginia which are in our service area.
+For a dry zone in our service area, you won’t find a better, more dedicated team than Matthews Wall Anchor & Waterproofing.
 Call today to find your way to a basement dry zone that you can enjoy or use for storage as needed for years to come.